onap/integration/docs/docs_E2E_network_slicing.rst

 -----------------------------
-From the architecture point of view, in Guilin release, besides the continuation of NSMF which was implemented in Frankfurt release, the RAN NSSMF, TN NSSMF, CORE NSSMF have been implemented within ONAP, apart from interacting with ezternal RAN NSSMF and external CORE NSSMF.
+From the architecture point of view, in Guilin release, besides the continuation of NSMF which was implemented in Frankfurt release, the RAN NSSMF, TN NSSMF, CORE NSSMF have been implemented within ONAP, apart from interacting with external RAN NSSMF and external CORE NSSMF.

 The following provides an overview of the enhancements done in Guilin release: